 The PDF Accessibility Guide: How to Make Your Portable Documents Accessible

-How to create accessible PDFs distilled into three bullet points:
+How to create accessible PDFs distilled into four bullet points:

 - Use Microsoft Word 2016 and Adobe Acrobat Pro DC

-- Structure and tag your content and elements inside Word
+- Structure your content and elements correctly inside Word

-- Clean up the converted PDF document using Adobe Acrobat Pro DC, correct tags are critical
+- Clean up and enhance the converted PDF document using Adobe Acrobat Pro DC, correct tags are critical

 Do you remember how Supermarket Sweep somehow transformed the drudgery of the grocery store into a wondrous land of food products and cash prizes?